nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

    .mapTo(`Hi from ${clickEvent.target.value}`)
 );
 ```
 This **mergeMap()'s** off the stream of clicks.
 Our definition of mergeMap tells us that it will **change** the value from the first stream of clicks into a **new Observable**.
-The new Observable emmits a message from the clicked user every 800th of a second.
+The new Observable emits a message from the clicked user every 800th of a second.

-Unlike **switchMap** as clicks get emitted from the first stream, the previouse child message streams never actually stops.
-They just keep collection over time!
+Unlike **switchMap**, as clicks are emitted from the first stream, the previous child message stream never actually stops.
+They just keep collecting over time!
 That gets pretty noisy.

 Run the example and switch between bob and kim.
-You'll see each time you switch to a different user the message pile up.
-Clearly we're not switching we're merging!
+You'll see each time you switch to a different user, the messages pile up.
+Clearly, we're not switching - we're merging!

-We need to swtich.
+We need to switch.
 Let's update:

 ```javascript